Anamorphism: Example: Potentially infinite lists

 One can easily check that indeed the type [value] is isomorphic to F value [value], and thus [value] is the fixed point.

 (Also note that in Haskell, least and greatest fixed points of functors coincide, therefore inductive lists are the same as coinductive, potentially infinite lists.)

 The anamorphism for lists (then usually known as unfold) would build a (potentially infinite) list from a state value.
-Typically, the unfold takes a state value x and a function f that yields either a pair of a value and a new state, or a singleton to mark the end of the list.
+Typically, the unfold takes a state value x and a function f that yields either a pair of a value and a new state, or an indication that the list has ended.
 The anamorphism would then begin with a first seed, compute whether the list continues or ends, and in case of a nonempty list, prepend the computed value to the recursive call to the anamorphism.

 A Haskell definition of an unfold, or anamorphism for lists, called ana, is as follows: